 This version of the DPoE specifications is focused on DOCSIS-based provisioning and operations of Internet Protocol (IP) using DOCSIS High Speed Data (HSD), or IP(HSD) for short, and Metro Ethernet Forum (MEF) services.
-DPoE Networks offer IP(HSD) services functionally equivalent to DOCSIS networks, where the DPoE System acts like a DOCSIS CMTS and the DPoE System and DPoE Optical Network Unit (ONU) appear to act like a DOCSIS CM.
+DPoE Networks offer IP(HSD) services functionally equivalent to DOCSIS networks, where the DPoE System acts like a DOCSIS CMTS and the DPoE System and DPoE Optical Network Unit (ONU) to appear to act like a DOCSIS CM.

-1.1 DPoE Technology Introduction
+1.1 DPoE Technology Introduction1

 DPoE technology was established with the following common requirements already developed by operators.
 Each of the participant operators had previously selected 1G-EPON and 10G-EPON as the appropriate technology for one or more applications.
-EPON is a widely-deployed technology with a sufficient and large supply of vendors offering a variety of products for each component of the access network.
+EPON is a widely deployed technology with a sufficient and large supply of vendors offering a variety of products for each component of the access network.
 10G-EPON technology is now becoming available and is backwards compatible with 1G-EPON.
 A 1G-EPON network can be incrementally upgraded to 10G-EPON, adding or replacing ONUs one at a time if required.
 1G-EPON and 10G-EPON are compatible with [SCTE 174] (RFoG).

-The EPON protocol [802.3ah] and the amendment for 10G-EPON [802.3av] support a centralized operator-based controller (OLT) architecture with low cost Layer 2 access devices (ONU).
-The basic service mapping architecture in EPON is to map Ethernet (or IP) frame header information (such as addresses, IP DiffServ Code Points, Ethernet Q tag, S-VLAN/C-VLAN ID, ISID, bridge address, or other marking) to a logical circuit called a Logical Link Identifier (LLID) in [802.3ah].
-The service function is similar to that used in DOCSIS networks in many ways because it is based on a centralized scheduler and uses an LLID, which functions like an SID, supports both unicast and broadcast, and has other similarities.
+The EPON protocol [802.3] supports a centralized operator-based controller architecture, with the controller commonly referred to as the Optical Line Terminal (OLT), with low cost Layer 2 access devices (ONU).
+The basic service mapping architecture in EPON is to map Ethernet (or IP) frame header information (such as addresses, IP DiffServ Code Points, Ethernet Q tag, S-VLAN/C-VLAN ID, ISID, bridge address, or other marking) to a logical circuit called a Logical Link Identifier (LLID) in [802.3].
+The service function is similar to that used in DOCSIS networks in many ways because it is based on a centralized scheduler and uses an LLID which functions like an SID, supports both unicast and broadcast, and has other similarities.